in

 Woodpile Calculator

-Rack size for cord of wood Buying a cord, quarter cord, or half cord of wood depending on household size and needs, homeowners will also need some form of storage solution.
-One of the most common for this is a firewood rack, which can keep the wood off the ground, organize it, and make stacking easier.
+Buying a full, quarter, or half cord of wood depending on household size and needs, homeowners will also need some form of storage solution.
+One of the most common for this is a firewood rack, which can keep the logs off the ground, organize them, and make stacking easier.

-Using a rack for cord of wood is also one of the most convenient and easiest ways of storing firewood.
+Using a rack for firewood is also one of the most convenient and easiest ways of storing firewood.
 They’re also affordable and easy to find and are available in a wide range of styles and sizes.

 A cord measures 128 cubic feet or 2 feet wide by 4 feet tall and 16 feet long of stacked firewood.
-Typically, rectangular racks that measure 45 to 48 inches long can accommodate ¼ cord of firewood, 87 to 96 inches for ½ cord, and 16 feet for one cord.
+Typically, rectangular racks measuring 45 to 48 inches long can accommodate ¼ cord of firewood, 87 to 96 inches for ½ cord, and 16 feet for one cord.

 While these are the standard sizes for firewood racks, homeowners can find other manufacturers that make racks with added length.

-So, even if typical rack sizes would be four feet long for ¼ cords, there are racks available at five feet long for a ¼ cord of wood.
+So, even if typical rack sizes would be four feet long for a ¼ stack, racks are available at five feet long for a ¼ stack of logs.
 Homeowners who want more room in their racks can opt for this kind of rack.
-On the other hand, there are also smaller racks available from some sellers for homeowners who just need a few logs for their fire pit or fireplace.
+On the other hand, there are also smaller racks available from some sellers for homeowners who need a few logs for their fire pit or fireplace.

-Homeowners who don’t have a rack keep their firewood off the ground by building a foundation using cinder blocks, bricks, scrap wood, pallets, and 2x4s.
-But for those who can’t build a foundation, they instead lay gravel before stacking wood to enhance drainage and keep the wood dry.
+Homeowners who don’t have a rack keep their firewood off the ground by building a foundation using cinder blocks, bricks, scrap firewood, pallets, and 2x4s.
+But for those who can’t build a foundation, they instead lay gravel before stacking to enhance drainage and keep the wood dry.

-The standard size is 87-96 inches for a ½ cord rack that can hold half a cord of firewood.
-Many of them will feature heavy-duty steel tubing and some will have dimensions of 4 feet by 8 feet and 14 inches deep for a half cord of wood.
+The standard size is 87-96 inches for a ½ cord rack for that amount of firewood.
+Many of them will feature heavy-duty steel tubing, and some will have dimensions of 4 feet by 8 feet and 14 inches deep for a half cord of wood.

-Storage is important for firewood to keep it from rotting, while keeping the dirt out of it, too.
-There are some manufacturers selling outdoor racks with covers to lift the firewood off the ground.
+Storage is important for firewood to keep it from rotting while keeping the dirt out of it, too.
+Some manufacturers sell outdoor racks with covers to lift the timber off the ground.
 This will prevent the wood from rotting and getting soggy from touching ground dirt.
-A rack is a good investment to protect the bottom row of wood from having these issues.
+A rack is a good investment to protect the bottom row of logs from having these issues.

-You’ll find racks that come with a seasoning cover to cover the top wood row so that it doesn’t get wet, while still allowing airflow throughout the pile or stack of wood.
+You’ll find units with a seasoning cover to cover the top log row so that it doesn’t get wet while still allowing airflow throughout the pile or stack of wood.
 A seasoning cover may also help reduce fungal growth.

-Cord of wood covered with tarp Using a tarp to cover firewood is one of the easiest storage solutions for every homeowner.
-It is cheap and easy to build, while protecting the firewood from rain, snow, and other elements.
+Using a tarp to cover firewood is one of the easiest storage solutions for every homeowner.
+It is cheap and easy to build while protecting the firewood from rain, snow, and other elements.

-The industry standard for tarp sizes are cut sizes, with the finished size about 3-inch shorter on each side.
-Some sellers would sell a finished cut size of 5 feet six inches by 23 feet six inches.
+The industry standard for tarp sizes is cut sizes, with the finished size about 3-inch shorter on each side.
+Some sellers sell a finished cut size of 5 feet six inches by 23 feet six inches.

 For the number of trees needed for a cord of wood, it depends on the size of the trees.
 To make a cord of wood, it would need 50 4-inch trees, three 14-inch trees, or 10 8-inch trees (in diameter).

 Green wood, which is freshly cut and not yet dried, is not advisable to be used immediately.
-It has to be seasoned or aged, typically six months after the tree is cut.
-Only after this time when the wood will be properly dried out and ready to burn.
+It has to be seasoned or aged, typically six months after the tree is cut; only after this time will the wood be properly dried out and ready to burn.

 Seasoned/dried firewood will also cause the same issues if exposed to excess moisture.
 That’s why using a storage solution, like a tarp or rack, can be a good idea.